duytq94/react-native-hook-template/readme.md

 * Then run `react-native run-ios` to run the project on iOS devices or run through Xcode.

 ## Features
-* Regularly update the library to the latest version.
+* Use fully Hook.
+* Apply flow with Redux pattern.
 * Routing with React Navigation (DrawerNavigator, StackNavigator).
 * Fetch simple GitHub REST API with apisauce.
-* Apply flow with Redux pattern.
+* Regularly update the library to the latest version.

 ## Gifs
 ![default](gif/iosRecord.gif) ![default](gif/androidRecord.gif)